-The company derives it's income from dividends received from its investments.
+The company is an investment holding company.
+Its income is derived from dividends received from its investments.
 The directors refer to the company's level of income, its operating and retained profits, the value of its investments and net and current asset values in evaluating the company's performance.